4 min read

 Teller County's community paramedics have seen a great deal of success with this strategy, as patients who otherwise would not have received care by a board-certified emergency medicine physician have received care in their home, and have been given access to medications, referrals to primary and specialty physicians, and other community resources.

-To learn more about how Teller County's community paramedics have been using telehealth to improve care for their patients, check out their recent case study.
+To learn more about how Teller County's community paramedics have been using telehealth to improve care for their patients, check out their case study on the subject.